 We control every step of the process when it comes to our Red Ruby Beef.
 We carefully choose the lineage of our cattle and breed our own herd of stunning Red Rubies.

-Our slow growing, native Red Rubies are born in a totally natural environment on Exmoor, where this beautiful breed originates from.
+Our slow-growing, native Red Rubies are born in a totally natural environment on Exmoor, where this beautiful breed originates from.
 The mothers are used to the tough moorland grass and have been farmed traditionally in this part of the world for centuries.
 They have perfectly adapted to this part of the world.
-It is a joy to see this native beast grazing the moor.
+It is a joy to see this native beast still grazing the moor.

-Once the young stock have finished the natural resource of their mothers milk, at 8 months old, we bring them down to the lush grassy pastures of mid Devon, where they eat a balanced clover rich, grass foraged diet.
-Our Red Rubies are only ever eat mothers milk and pure natural grasses grown on our farms.
+Once the young stock have finished the natural resource of their mother's milk, at 8 months old, we bring them down to the lush grassy pastures of mid-Devon, where they eat a balanced, clover-rich and grass-foraged diet.
+Our Red Rubies are only ever fed from their mother's milk and the pure natural grasses grown on our farms.

 An Introduction to